saury/workshop-chat-room-ui/README.md

-# WORKSHOP - CHAT ROOM
+# WORKSHOP - CHAT ROOM - FRONT END PART

 > Building a whole app from scratch with a NodeJS API written in TypeScript and a ReactJS front-end, also written in
 > TypeScript.
 Will deploy both of them to AWS ECS and will automate builds and deployments using Jenkins, Docker,